africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/A bigger surface area requires more time to maintain. Keep your life simple as much as possible..md

 ---
 {"dg-publish":true,"permalink":"/1x - References/11 Notes/11.03 Ideas/A bigger surface area requires more time to maintain.
-Keep your life simple as much as possible./","title":"A bigger surface area requires more time to maintain.","noteIcon":""}
+Keep your life simple as much as possible./","title":"A bigger surface area requires more time to maintain.
+Keep your life simple as much as possible.","noteIcon":""}
 ---